Aazim-parwaz/Rasa-Covid-ChatBot/README.md

 ## Conversation Flow
 <a name="Conversation_Flow"></a>
 The conversation is initiated by the end-user.
-A greeting or a goodbye should reset any prior assumptions or knowledge collected by the bot during previous interactions.
-When time or COVID-19 detail are not contained in the query, the bot shall report the current and generic COVID-19 conditions.
-When the city is not provided in the query, the bot shall request for it.
-Any further specifics in the query should be answered in more detail if information is available.
+The user starts with a greeting "hi" , "hey" etc. The bot responds with the list you can as. if user chooses option 1.
+The bot asks for the state name.
+When user enters the state name , the bot replies with the details for cases.